grace-notes/website/contents/topics/rome-pauls-journey.md

 ---
+title: "Paul's Journey to Rome"
-title: "Rome, Paul's Journey to"
+indexTitle: "Rome, Paul's Journey to"
 pdf: "rome_paulsjourney.pdf"
 description: "description of Paul's journey to Rome and his sojourn there, places and events.."
 template: topic.jade